stingram/DRL_Navigation/Project_Report.md

 - model.py : This file defines a PyTorch QNetwork class.
 The network is fully connected Deep Neural Network using the [PyTorch Framework](https://pytorch.org/docs/0.4.0/).
 This network is trained to predict the action to perform depending on the environment observed states.
 This Neural Network is used by the DQN agent and is composed of:
   - the input layer, its size is equal to the state_size parameter passed into the constructor
-  - 2 hidden fully connected layers, one with 128 cells and the second with 64 cells
+  - Two hidden fully connected layers, one with 128 cells and the second with 64 cells
   - the output layer which size is set to the action_size parameter passed in the constructor

 - dqn_agent.py : This file defines a DQN agent and a Replay Buffer memory used by the DQN agent.